plancksecurity/planck-proxy/README.md

 `pip install -r requirements.txt`

-### planck python adapter
+### pEp python adapter

-In order to run the planck proxy you need the planck Engine, the planck Python adapter and their dependencies installed.
+In order to run the planck proxy you need the pEp Engine, the pEp Python adapter and their dependencies installed.
 It can be done following [this guide](https://dev.pep.foundation/Adapter/Adapter%20Build%20Instructions_Version_3.x_DRAFT)

 ## Usage and settings